cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 #### Serialization and Deserialization Issues

-Errors in Protocol Buffers, such as `InvalidArgument` or 'Failed to deserialize response,' often indicate mismatched Protobuf definitions between client and server.
+Errors in Protobuf, such as `InvalidArgument` or 'Failed to deserialize response,' often indicate mismatched Protobuf definitions between client and server.
 To resolve this, always ensure both sides use the same `.proto` file.
 When updates are made to the `.proto` file, regenerate the client and server code by running the appropriate Protobuf compiler commands.
 This ensures that the code is always in sync with the latest `.proto` file.

 If a method fails unexpectedly, you can log serialized request and response objects to verify their structure: